-Thank you for providing Ducks Unlimited Canada (DUC) with the opportunity to contribute in the development of your district's integrated watershed management plan.
-From the results of your public meetings in April 2010, it is apparent your stakeholders are committed to developing a watershed management plan that equally integrates the needs of the community and the environment.
+Ducks Unlimited Canada (DUC) would like to thank the Intermountain (IMCD) and Turtle River Watershed (TRWCD) Conservation Districts for the opportunity to contribute in the development of the Dauphin Lake Watershed Integrated Watershed Management Plan.
+Looking at the results on the IMCD website from public meetings held in March 2011, it is apparent your stakeholders are committed to developing a watershed management plan that equally integrates the needs of the community and that of the environment.